COE-UrbanPlanning/spiderGraph/README.md

 ### Data format
 There is not currently any sample data for this project.
 The format of the data we used is covered below.

 One file, the trips file, contains information about all of the trips carried out between locations.
-This file should be a csv file that starts with the line
+This file should be a csv file that starts with a line similar to
 ```
 I,J,Time,Mode,IncGrp,HHSize,count
 ```